tommywu23/GTRecordService/README.md

 ## 1. Start Command

-client request start group of SM(Streaming Media)
+client request to start record of a group of SM(Streaming Media)

 POST /Recording